What is the primary function of chloroplasts in plant cells? | Channels for Pearson+

 1

-Understand the role of chloroplasts: Chloroplasts are specialized organelles found in plant cells and some algae.
-Their primary function is to conduct photosynthesis, which is the process of converting light energy into chemical energy stored in glucose.
+Understand the role of chloroplasts: Chloroplasts are organelles found in plant cells and some algae.
+They are responsible for photosynthesis, the process by which light energy is converted into chemical energy.

+Identify the key components of photosynthesis: Photosynthesis occurs in two main stages, the light-dependent reactions and the Calvin cycle.
+Chloroplasts contain chlorophyll, a pigment that absorbs light energy, which is crucial for the light-dependent reactions.

 Watch next